EPTansuo/scala-mill-template/README.md

 # Example mill project that compiles using Scala 3

+This project is forked from [https://github.com/scala/scala3-mill-example-project](https://github.com/scala/scala3-mill-example-project).

+I add a `Makefile` in this respository.

 ## Usage

 This is a normal mill project.
 You can compile code with `mill examples.compile` and run it with `mill examples.run`, `mill -i examples.console` will start a Scala 3 REPL.

+You can also use `make`.
+You can compile the code with  `make` and run it with `make run`.

 ### IDE support